 Academic Advising Amid Social Distancing

 In response to the COVID-19 protocol enacted by Chancellor Yang, all Environmental Studies staff and faculty have closed their offices and are working remotely.
 In-person advising has been suspended until further notice.
-If you need advising for the Environmental Studies or Hydrological Sciences majors, please email firstname.lastname@example.org or call (805) 893-2283.
-As an additional resource, the Environmental Studies Academic Advisor is hosting virtual office hours (via Zoom) and is available by appointment Monday through Friday, 9:00am-12:00pm and 1:00pm-4:00pm.
+If you need advising for the Environmental Studies or Hydrological Sciences majors, please first visit our Frequently Asked Questions (FAQ) page for answers to many common questions.
+We encourage you to email your questions to firstname.lastname@example.org and we will do our best to respond as soon as possible (normally 1-3 business days).
+As an additional resource, the Environmental Studies Academic Advisors are hosting virtual office hours (via Zoom) and available by appointment Monday through Friday, 9:00am-12:00pm and 1:00pm-4:00pm.
+Please click on the button below to review their availability and schedule an appointment.

 Additional Sources of Advising at UCSB